Croatian PM, gov't toppled in no-confidence vote

 Karamarko did resign yesterday, also demanding that Oreskovic and Petrov step down as well.

 But HDZ then requested a vote to dismiss Oreskovdic, resulting in Thursday’s no-confidence vote.

 Oreskovic, a Canadian-Croatian businessman, is an independent member of parliament.

 Croatia, the newest member of European Union, entered the EU in 2013 as the 28th member state.

-Tags: corruption, oil, european union, oil industry, Balkans, Talha Öztürk, Marc Chenault, europe politics, europe corruption, croatia, zagreb, croatia government, croatia parliament, croatia news, tihomir oreskovic, Croatian Democratic Union (HDZ), tomislav karamarko, croatia prime minister, croatia politics, balkan news, croatia corruption, balkans corruption, bozo petrov, confidence, vote of confidence, government down
+Tags: corruption, oil industry, Balkans, Talha Öztürk, Marc Chenault, europe politics, europe corruption, croatia, zagreb, croatia government, croatia parliament, croatia news, tihomir oreskovic, Croatian Democratic Union (HDZ), tomislav karamarko, croatia prime minister, croatia politics, balkan news, croatia corruption, balkans corruption, bozo petrov, confidence, vote of confidence, government down